 This money is used by the co-op for a certain period of time before it's returned to the members.
 Returning capital credits to members is called 'retiring' capital credits.
 The length of time the co-op keeps the money varies between co-ops and sometimes even varies between rate classes in one co-op.

 Credits Not Retired All At Once

 Once a co-op starts retiring capital credits, a certain percentage of the margins is paid out - retired - each year.
-Sometimes those members who joined the co-op first are the first to have their capital credits retired.
+At Wyrulec, those members who joined the co-op first are the first to have their capital credits retired.
 This is called a first-in, first-out (FIFO) retirement policy.
-Sometimes the capital credits of newer members are retired first.
-This is called a last-in, first-out (LIFO) retirement policy.

 Board members are cautious about retiring capital credits, but they are also mindful of the obligations of the future.
 They must balance the equity of today's members against the equity of yesterday's members and tomorrow's members.

 Capital credits management requires reliable information, a commitment to the financial health of the co-op, and a commitment to the cooperative community.
 Revolving over the years, capital credits allow members to participate in the financial health of their co-op while they enjoy the benefits of its service.

 Making decisions about capital credits is not easy, but allocating and retiring these member investments in the co-op is one of the most important management tools available to the board.

 Capital Credits Philosophy